alterNERDtive/VoiceAttack-profiles/docs/SpanshAttack.md

 ### Refueling ###

 Whenever you refuel off a scoopable star, the profile will automatically throttle back up to 100% speed.
+Unless you have disabled it in your configuration, you will also automatically target the next system on your route and jump to it once you leave fuel scoop range.

 ### Clearing a Route ###